 This breed is suited to all types of living conditions and most climates.

 Because of their friendliness, collies are extremely good with kids.

 18. Yorkshire Terrier

 However, the Yorkie is not very good with young children.
-They are good house dogs for families with older children who know how to take care of a dog.
+They are good house dogs for families with older children who know how to take care of dogs.

 19. Border Collie

-Border Collies are highly intelligent and energetic dogs known for their agility and participation in a wide range of activities.
-Unlike a lot of the breeds featured here, the Border Collie is not suited for apartment living and would feel much more at home in a large yard or on a farm.
+Unlike many of the breeds featured here, the Border Collie is not suited for apartment living and would feel much more at home in a large yard or on a farm.